Acorn, Oakland, California

+The 1996 movie "Set It Off", featuring Queen Latifah, Jada Pinkett-Smith, Vivica A. Fox, Kimberly Elise and Blair Underwood has several scenes staged at the Acorn Housing Projects.

 In 2014, the housing project was featured in season 5, episode 2 of the National Geographic Channel television show Drugs, Inc. A segment of the episode titled "Cokeland", was filmed in and around the Acorn and City Towers housing complexes.